Prashant-Tiwari26/Signature-Verification-using-Siamese-Neural-Network/README.md

 ### Data used for training

 Due to limited computation power I have trimmed the custom dataset down to 40% of its original size and then used it for training, validation and testing purposes.
-The code to do so is given in `Scripts/data_split.py`

 ## Model Architecture